rivermont/spidy/README.md

 ## Error Handling
 We have tried to recognize all of the errors spidy runs into and create custom error messages and logging for each.
 There is a set cap so that after accumulating too many errors the crawler will stop itself.
-Currently Spidy has built-in support for
+Currently spidy has built-in support for

   - ConnectionError
+  - ContentDecodingError
+  - HTTPError
+  - OSError
+  - SSLError
   - UnicodeEncodeError
-  - SSLError
+  - TooManyRedirects
   - XMLSyntaxError, ParserError
-  - TooManyRedirects
-  - ContentDecodingError
-  - OSError

 ## Frequent Timestamp Logging
 Spidy logs almost every action it takes to both the command console and the logFile.